goabstract/Marketing-for-Engineers/README.md

 * [5 ways to increase your Tweet engagements with emojis](https://business.twitter.com/en/blog/5-ways-to-increase-your-tweet-engagements-with-emojis.html) from Twitter team.
 * Taking part in Twitter chats is a great way to attract new followers and actively participate in relevant conversations with people from your industry.

 There is nothing wrong with automating your Twitter activities.
 You can schedule posts, automatically send messages and set up rules for auto-engagement with users.
-However, only automation 🤖 will hurt your SMM strategy.
+However, using automation only 🤖 will hurt your SMM strategy.
 So mix it with a real-time tweeting and being active & helpful with the community:
 * [I Automated My Tweets for 30 Days and This is What Happened](https://inbound.org/blog/i-automated-my-tweets-for-30-days-and-this-is-what-happened) by Tami Brehse.
 Tami scheduled 60 tweets with her blog posts for one month.
 Her overall site traffic showed how people actually engage with automated tweets.
 * [Twitter Deep Dive: How to Use Social Media to 10x Your Website Traffic (video)](https://moz.com/blog/twitter-deep-dive-10x-your-website-traffic-whiteboard-friday) by Tara Reed.
 Tara shared a cool guide on building Twitter strategy and automating your engagement workflow.
 Clever automation is awesome 👌.
 * [How to automate Twitter content curation with RSS blog feeds](http://www.jeffbullas.com/2017/02/27/how-to-automate-twitter-to-get-attention-and-grow-your-followers/).
 Jeff Bullas uses Dlvr.it for automation, this tool has a good free plan.
 Be aware, that simply spamming content to your social networks will not work out.